-E5.5.1 Existing road accesses and junctions Objective: To ensure that the safety and efficiency of roads is not reduced by increased use of existing accesses and junctions.
-A3 - The annual average daily traffic (AADT) of vehicle movements, to and from a site, using
+E5.5.1 Existing road accesses and junctions

+Objective: To ensure that the safety and efficiency of roads is not reduced by increased use of existing accesses and junctions.
-A3 - The annual average daily traffic (AADT) of vehicle movements, to and from a site, using an existing access or junction, in an area subject to a speed limit of 60km/h or less, must not increase by more than 20% or 40 vehicle movements per day, whichever is the greater.

-P3 - Any increase in vehicle traffic at an existing access or junction in an area subject to a speed limit of 60km/h or less, must be safe and not unreasonably impact on the efficiency of the road, having regard to:

-- (a) the increase in traffic caused by the use; - (b) the nature of the traffic generated by the use; - (c) the nature and efficiency of the access or the junction; - (d) the nature and category of the road; - (e) the speed limit and traffic flow of the road; - (f) any alternative access to a road; - (g) the need for the use; - (h) any traffic impact assessment; and
+- A3 The annual average daily traffic (AADT) of vehicle movements, to and from a site, using an existing access or junction, in an area subject to a speed limit of 60km/h or less, must not increase by more than 20% or 40 vehicle movements per day, whichever is the greater. - P3 Any increase in vehicle traffic at an existing access or junction in an area subject to a speed limit of 60km/h or less, must be safe and not unreasonably impact on the efficiency of the road, having regard to: - (a) the increase in traffic caused by the use; - (b) the nature of the traffic generated by the use; - (c) the nature and efficiency of the access or the junction; - (d) the nature and category of the road; - (e) the speed limit and traffic flow of the road; - (f) any alternative access to a road; - (g) the need for the use; - (h) any traffic impact assessment; and any written advice received from the road authority.